 Returning from Liskeard via Seaton; Catch a train to Liskeard to begin this ride, which takes you to the coast along the valley from Liskeard.

-Another hilly route.
-Lizzy's parents own twenty acres of cobnut, walnuts and apples.
+Apple Orchard Picnic - Another hilly route!
+Lizzy's parents own twenty acres of cobnuts, walnuts and apples.
 This cycle takes in some of the lanes between St Germans and the back of Landrake.
 Either take a picnic, or take a detour to the Weary Friar at Pillaton (mid way through the ride) or the Rod and Line at Tideford (towards the end), which is an excellent place to eat and close to home.

 Cycle to Whitsand Bay, taking in the fishing villages of Kingsand and Cawsand.

-Cardimham Woods - Cycle up to four different routes around the valley of the Cardinham Water river.
-It is now possible to hire bikes from **.
-We and particularly our teenage son love these rather hairy mountain bike tracks but do be aware - they are not for beginners or the faint hearted!
-If you have young children you can take pushchairs and little bikes along the walking paths, but they are out of bounds for experienced cyclists.
+Cardinham Woods - four different off road routes around the valley of the Cardinham Water river.
+Bikes can be hired from Trail Munki.
+We and particularly our teenage son, love these rather hairy mountain bike tracks but do be aware - they are not for beginners or the faint hearted!
+If you have young children you can take pushchairs and little bikes along the walking paths in safety as they are out of bounds for experienced cyclists.